theafolayan/setup-laravel/README.md

 sudo ./manage_domains.sh
 ```

 The script lists applications found in `/var/www` and lets you choose which one to update.
-After selecting an app, provide the primary domain and any additional domains you want to add.
+It auto-detects the primary domain and shows any other domains already configured.
+When prompted, enter additional domain(s) to add.
 The script updates the Nginx configuration and obtains SSL certificates for the new domains using Certbot.
 Make sure DNS A records for the new domain(s) point to your server before running the script.
 You'll be prompted to type `yes` to confirm the records are in place before the script requests SSL certificates.